alexisjcarr/socket-io-playground-client/README.md

 You have a server which returns random numbers via WebSocket ([socket.io](https://socket.io)) connection.

-You should implement the next:
+You should implement the following:

 1. A line chart:
    - **x-axis**: time of a received number (look at `timestamp` payload field)